OsmanBOsman/tartami/docs/system_philosophy.md

 ---

-# **Known Unknowns**
+# **16. Known Unknowns**

-- 2 min vs 5 min soft close
+- soft‑close window tuning
-- Unlimited vs capped extensions
+- extension cap behavior
-- Psychological effect of masking
+- masking psychology
-- Real‑world invoice cancellation frequency
+- invoice cancellation frequency
-- Performance under high bid volume
+- high‑volume bidding performance

-These will be tested with real usage before overengineering.
+These will be validated with real usage.

 ---

-# **Final Internal Note**
+# **17. Final Internal Note**

-This system is serious.
+Tartami is a serious system.
 If I enforce:

 - DB‑first financial logic
-- Idempotent invoice creation
+- idempotent invoice creation
-- Append‑only financial records
+- append‑only financial records
-- Clear admin boundaries
+- strict admin boundaries
-- Strict invariants
+- clear invariants

-Then Tartami will be stable.
+Then Tartami will be stable, trustworthy, and premium.

-If I cut corners in those areas, it will break under real usage.
+If I cut corners, it will break under real usage.

 **Build it correctly the first time.**